- for Membership users100

 Bonuses and Benefits

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
-Here we cover the bonuses and perks that the Premier Rewards Gold Card from American Express offers and the value of the AMEX Membership Rewards® points you earn.
+Here we cover the bonuses and perks that the American Express Gold Card offers and the value of the AMEX Membership Rewards® points you earn.

 Additionally, the card comes with an annual $100 airline fee credit that can be used toward airline incidental charges, such as checked bags, taxes on award tickets and in-flight meals and entertainment.
 To use the credit, cardholders must select one airline and use their card to cover the fees.